daeh/zotero-markdb-connect/README.md

     -   Specify the location of the folder that contains your markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
 The _MarkDB-Connect_ plugin will recursively search this path for markdown files.

-        -   The default behavior is to search for markdown files beginning with `@`.
-        -   Alternatively, you can specify a RegEx pattern to match your reading note files.
-            -   You include a capturing group in this RegEx pattern to extract the BetterBibTeX citekey from the filename.

     -   Select the `Match notes based on BetterBibTeX citekey` option.

+    -   Specify how the plugin should identify the desired markdown reading notes and extract the BetterBibTeX citekeys.

         -   By default, _MarkDB-Connect_ expects that the filenames of your markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note with the BetterBibTeX citekey `shepard1987science` could have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`).

+        -   If your reading notes use a different filenaming convention, you can specify a RegEx pattern to match the files.
+            -   You can include a capturing group in this RegEx pattern to extract the BetterBibTeX citekey from the filename.

-    -   Optionally, you can have _MarkDB-Connect_ read the metadata (aka front matter) of your markdown notes and extract the citekey from one of the fields.
+    -   Optionally, _MarkDB-Connect_ can extract the citekey from the metadata (aka front matter) of your markdown notes.
 To enable this, specify the metadata ID (`citekey` is a common value).
-For info metadata syntax, see [YAML front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter).

-        -   This is necessary if the file names do not begin with the correct citekey, which may happen if the citekeys include special characters (e.g. if your citekeys contain `:`, the citekeys will probably need to be taken from the yaml metadata rather than the filename).
+        -   This is necessary if the filenames do not contain the citekeys, or if citekeys in the filenames are incorrect, which can happen if citekeys include special characters.
+(E.g. if citekeys contain `:`, they will probably need to be taken from the yaml metadata rather than the filenames.)
+        -   For info on metadata syntax, see [YAML front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter).

 -   Run the synchronization function from `Tools -> MarkDBConnect Sync Tags`.
     -   This will add a tag (`ObsCite`) to every Zotero item for which there exists a reading note in the external folder you specified.